lee-man/movenet-pytorch/README.md

 #### movenet.ipynb

-The notebook borrowed from official movenet tutorial.
-You can go through it for better understanding of model.
+The notebook is borrowed from official movenet tutorial.
+You can go through it for the better understanding of model.

 ### Movenet deployment